What the US can do to deter a wider war in the Middle East

 Why We Wrote This

-The United States faces a choice between trying to emphasize deescalation and supporting Israel’s efforts to dismantle Hezbollah.
-U.S. officials say that, in the meantime, they’re using a mixture of deterrence and diplomacy.
+An Iranian missile barrage, following weeks of Israeli attacks, heightens the risk of regional war.
+The United States faces a choice between emphasizing deescalation and stepping up support for Israel’s efforts to dismantle Iranian proxy Hezbollah.

+On Tuesday morning, the United States had said Iran was planning an imminent missile strike and warned Tehran not to up the ante.

+To prevent an escalation, the Department of Defense announced Monday that it was sending a “few thousand” more troops to bolster the roughly 40,000 U.S. service members currently in the region.

-The question now, some analysts say, is if the United States should still be seeking deescalation or letting the Israeli military continue its rapid dismantling of Hezbollah, the most powerful proxy in Iran’s “Axis of Resistance” against Israel and the Arab world.
+The question now, some analysts say, is if the U.S. should still be seeking deescalation or letting the Israeli military continue its rapid dismantling of Hezbollah, the most powerful proxy in Iran’s “Axis of Resistance” against Israel and American influence in the region.

-“Sometimes you have to escalate to deescalate,” says Richard Shultz, director of the International Security Studies Program at Tufts University.

-Amid growing concern about a wider war in the Middle East following a series of Israeli attacks, the U.S. said Iran was planning an imminent missile strike and warned Tehran not to up the ante.
+Amid growing concern about a wider war in the Middle East following a series of Israeli attacks, Iran launched a missile strike on Israel Tuesday that Pentagon officials estimate was “twice as large” as an attack last April.

-In a statement, a senior White House official said that the U.S. had indications of an imminent Iranian ballistic missile attack against Israel, and was “actively supporting defensive preparations to defend Israel.”
+No U.S. forces were hurt and initial indications are that there was “minimal damage” on the ground, Maj.
+Gen. Patrick Ryder said Tuesday, adding that Israel was able, with U.S. help, to “successfully defend itself.”

+U.S. Navy destroyers with Aegis defense systems fired a dozen interceptors at incoming Iranian missiles, Pentagon officials said.

 Why We Wrote This

-The United States faces a choice between trying to emphasize deescalation and supporting Israel’s efforts to dismantle Hezbollah.
-U.S. officials say that, in the meantime, they’re using a mixture of deterrence and diplomacy.
+An Iranian missile barrage, following weeks of Israeli attacks, heightens the risk of regional war.
+The United States faces a choice between emphasizing deescalation and stepping up support for Israel’s efforts to dismantle Iranian proxy Hezbollah.

-“A direct military attack from Iran against Israel will carry severe consequences for Iran,” said the official.

-To prevent such an escalation, the Pentagon announced Monday that it was sending a “few thousand” more troops to bolster the roughly 40,000 U.S. service members currently in the region.
-The U.S. military presence includes attack planes designed to protect ground forces, Navy destroyers with Aegis defense systems designed to shoot down ballistic missiles, fighter jets, and a submarine capable of carrying as many as 175 Tomahawk cruise missiles – all at the disposal of U.S. commanders should they be needed to defend Israel or U.S. forces, Pentagon officials say.

-The United States this month also deployed a contingent of troops specializing in evacuations.
-There were some 85,000 Americans in Lebanon as of 2022.
+In Tel Aviv, air raid sirens sounded across the city as residents took refuge in bomb shelters, and Israeli military bases as well as the Mossad intelligence agency were also reportedly targeted.

+Israel – thanks to its precise intelligence – has decapitated the leadership of key Iranian ally Hezbollah in recent weeks, killing at least seven top commanders, including its longtime leader, Hassan Nasrallah, in a Friday airstrike.
+On Monday, it launched a ground invasion of Lebanon in a bid to further dismantle the militia.

-The question now, some analysts say, is whether the U.S. should still be seeking deescalation or letting the Israeli military continue its rapid dismantling of Hezbollah, the most powerful proxy in Iran’s “Axis of Resistance” against Israel and the Arab world.
+The question now, some analysts say, is whether the U.S. should still be seeking deescalation or letting the Israeli military continue its rapid dismantling of Hezbollah, the most powerful proxy in Iran’s “Axis of Resistance” against Israel and American influence in the region.

 That hinges on whether the risk that destroying Hezbollah could spark a wider war outweighs the potential to reshape the region into a more stable, prosperous place.

-Note: Editor’s note: This story has been updated with news of Iran’s missile strike against Israel, and responses from U.S. officials.